Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 Yule lad stealing delicious skyr from hungry children.

-The most famous of these creatures that haunted Icelandic Christmas were the thirteen Yule Lads, the downright despicable trolls and the sons of the hated and feared Grýla, She, and her husband Leppalúði, also were an unwelcome addition to old-time Icelandic Christmas.
-The Yule Lads preyed on children and stole food.
-Then there was also the child-eating Christmas cat.
-How is that for holiday cheer?
-In some places, leaving a large plate of smoked lamb meat for the hidden people was customary.
-After everything was ready for Christmas, sometimes the omnipotent farmer’s wife would ritually say, “Come those who want to come, and those leave who want to without causing any harm to me or mine.”
+The most famous of these creatures that terrified children during old-time Icelandic Christmas were the thirteen Yule Lads, the downright despicable trolls who were the sons of the feared Grýla, she and her husband, Leppalúði.
+The Yule Lads played nasty tricks on children and stole their food.
+Grýla was said to kidnap and eat lazy or naughty children.
+Then there was their pet, the child-eating Christmas catwhich was said to be an enormous monster that would also eat ill-behaved children.
+People were also afraid of the hidden people who were now called ‘elves.’
+They roamed around during the New Year, and people were convinced they needed to be appeased or bad things would happen.
+Providing a large plate of smoked lamb meat to the hidden people was customary in some places.
+When everything was ready for Christmas, sometimes the farmer’s wife would ritually say, “Come those who want to come, and those leave who want to leave without causing any harm to me or mine.”
 This was meant as a peace offering to the hidden people.

 Combing your lice-infested hair for Christmas

-Icelanders were not big on personal hygiene back then.
-Bathing was infrequently or sometimes nonexistent.
+Icelanders were not big on personal hygiene back then, and bathing was infrequent.
 However, people would clean their beds and underwear, wash up, comb their hair, and wear their best clothes to celebrate Christmas.
+On the plus side, the stench was a little more bearable on Christmas!

 Housing was deplorable.
-When you think about an Icelandic turf house, you might think about the turf houses that remain in Iceland and have been turned into museums.
+When you think about an Icelandic turf house, you might think about the large turf houses that remain in Iceland and have been turned into museums.
 However, these large houses were the estates of the 1%.
-There were a few houses made of houses, but those “palaces” weren’t built until the late 18th or early 19th century.
+There were a few stone houses, but those “palaces” weren’t built until the late 18th or early 19th century.
 The 99% lived in small turf huts, which were small, cramped, dark, and often filled with smoke.

 A very nice Icelandic turf house.